vitessio/website/content/en/docs/22.0/user-guides/schema-changes/managed-online-schema-changes.md

 ## Throttling

-All three strategies: `vitess`, `gh-ost` and `pt-osc` utilize the tablet throttler, which is a cooperative throttler service based on replication lag.
+`vitess` utilizes the tablet throttler, which is a cooperative throttler service based on replication lag.
 The tablet throttler automatically detects topology `REPLICA` tablets and adapts to changes in the topology.
 See [Tablet throttler](../../../reference/features/tablet-throttler/).

-- `vitess` strategy uses the throttler by the fact VReplication natively uses the throttler on both source and target ends (for both reads and writes)
-- `gh-ost` uses the throttler via `--throttle-http`, which is automatically provided by Vitess
-- `pt-osc` uses the throttler by replication lag plugin, automatically injected by Vitess.

 **NOTE** that at this time (and subject to change) the tablet throttler is disabled by default.
 Enable it via `vtctldclient UpdateThrottlerConfig --enable <keyspace>`.
 If the tablet throttler is disabled, schema migrations will not throttle on replication lag.